+Treatment helps people move into healthy,

+Substance Use

+Disorder -free

-Treatment helps people move into healthy, addiction-free lifestyles - into a way of living referred to as recovery.
+lifestyles - into a way of living referred to as recovery.

-Addiction Can Be Treated
+Substance Use Disorder Can Be Treated

-Opioid addiction can be treated.
+Substance use Disorder can be treated.

 Treatment helps people stop using the problem drug.
 It helps them get through withdrawal and cope with cravings.
 Treatment also helps them move away from other harmful behaviors, such as drinking alcohol or abusing other drugs.
 Just as important, treatment helps people address life issues they might have that are tied to the addiction, such as feelings of low self-worth, a bad situation at work or home, or spending time with people who use drugs.
 In short, treatment helps people move into healthy, addiction-free lifestyles-into a way of living referred to as recovery.
 Treatment may include medication.